-DA 5.453 Dental Pathology/Pharmacology
+DA 5.453 DENTAL PATHOLOGY/PHARMACOLOGY

 The study of oral pathology will cover the recognition of gross symptoms of oral disease, the treatment procedure and the prevention of oral disease to include the drugs and medications most commonly associated with treatment.
 An indepth study of pathological diseases, normal and injured tissues, developmental anomalies, dental caries, abscesses and cysts will be discussed.
-Required: Admission to the Dental Assistant Program.
+Required: Acceptance into the Dental Assistant Program

-DA 5.461 Dental Radiology I
+DA 5.461 DENTAL RADIOLOGY I